BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 HiLux, the traditional market leading 4WD ute model, has been under Ford Ranger pressure since 2015 and lost its 4WD market leadership in 2017.
-However, upgraded models may help in 2018.
+However, upgraded models helped in 2018 and 2019.

 The new HiLux had a much-needed frame beef-up, four powerplants, including two new high-torque turbo-diesel engines, increased towing capacity up to 3.5 tonnes and payloads of up to 1240kg.

 Toyota’s Australian engineers had the responsibility for developing the suspension package for the local HiLux, with testing at the Anglesea proving ground and over sealed roads and off-road trails in Victoria, NSW and South Australia.

 They didn’t do as good a job as Ford, Mitsubishi and Isuzu D-Max engineers did, as our testing has revealed.

 HiLux’s two GD-series four-cylinder common-rail turbo-diesel engines developed substantially more torque than the previous model’s 3.0-litre unit.
 The 2.8-litre version had 450Nm of torque in the 1600-2400rpm band, a gain of 25 per cent, while its 2.4-litre sibling generated up to 400Nm.
 Fuel consumption was reduced by around 10 per cent, Toyota claimed.

 Upgrades to HiLux’s 2.7-litre four-cylinder petrol engine produced greater power, torque and fuel efficiency, thanks to lower weight, enhanced combustion efficiency and reduced friction.
 The 4.0-litre petrol V6 engine continued until mid-2017.

 There were new six-speed manual and automatic transmissions, including an ‘intelligent’ manual transmission that helped eliminate shift shock by matching engine revs to the transmission speed.